kyverno/chainsaw/website/docs/reference/jp/examples/x509_decode.md

 ## Description

-decodes an x.509 certificate to an object. you may also use this in conjunction with `base64_decode` jmespath function to decode a base64-encoded certificate
+Decodes an x.509 certificate to an object. you may also use this in conjunction with `base64_decode` jmespath function to decode a base64-encoded certificate.

 ## Examples